 The horses also contribute to the soundscape with whinnies and sighs and the gentle rhythm of their hoof-steps as they move from stable to parade ring to sale ring and then on, with a new owner, for the next stage in their lives.

-Horses for Courses will be broadcast around the world from Saturday 25th March.
-From then you will be able to check the BBC World Service documentary webpage for details of all transmission times, and to listen to our programme online, or download the podcast.
+Horses for Courses was broadcast around the world.
+Visit the BBC World Service documentary webpage to listen to our programme online or download the podcast.

 post by Susie Emmett